gbmhunter/blog/content/programming/operating-systems/zephyr/_index.md

 CONFIG_LOG_DEFAULT_LEVEL=4
 ```

-If you want to add logs to a .c file, first you have to register the source file as a "module":
+If you want to add logs to a .c file, first include `#include <zephyr/logging/log.h>`.
+Then you have to register the source file as a "module":

 ```c
 // Uses the compiled log level set in prj.conf with CONFIG_LOG_DEFAULT_LEVEL